raulperula/raulperula.github.io/_posts/2016-01-25-SocialCognitiveRobots.md

 > _**Third Law**.
 A robot must protect its own existence as long as such protection does not conflict with the First or Second Law._

+Although all of this seems to be science fiction, there is a part of reality.
+Human-Robot collaboration is a field of study that is becoming very important.
+This is because robots nowadays are more complex and the ways of interaction with people are growing.
+For example, robots can now do a rational speech, cooking or even play a game with children.

+At the moment, I am focus on studying what is the best way this kind of robots can make decisions for helping people.
+This is a hard task, not only because we are talking about providing intelligence to a machine, it is just that those decisions need to be coherent and secure.

+Moreover, biology is an important factor here.
+This is because rational behavior is nowadays study in humans with not so much results.
+How the brain works is hard to discover, and neuropsychology is a field of study that only a few can understand.
+In a near future, robots and our homes are going to be connected among them, and also with our smartphones, smartwatches, or intelligent devices.
+For all these reasons, how this kind of robots are going to behave and make decisions is a very important field of study.

 #### Reference papers

 1. Raúl Pérula-Martínez, Esther Salichs, Irene P. Encinar, Álvaro Castro-González, and Miguel A. Salichs. **_"Improving the expressiveness of a social robot through luminous devices"_**.
 10th ACM/IEEE International Conference on Human-Robot Interaction (HRI).
 2015.